dera8/SynthCity/README.md

 ### Analyze the output:

-- stops_daydate.out.xml contains data on stops made by public transport.
-- edge_daydate.xml provides edge-based traffic data.
+stops_daydate.out.xml contains data on stops made by public transport. edge_daydate.xml provides edge-based traffic data.

+## Contributing

+## License

+### Explanation

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## License